-Effective Fall 2013, Rowan-Cabarrus Community College will begin using Transcripts on Demand by SCRIP-SAFE International as its trusted agent for processing online transcript requests.
-This process is completely secure and will be delivered to your intended recipient electronically.
+Rowan-Cabarrus Community College in partnership with SCRIP-SAFE International provides twenty-four hour access to online transcript ordering through a secure website.
+This process is completely secure and can be delivered to your intended recipient by mail and/or electronically.